 While the problem-centered approach works, and I've often used it myself to kick off neighborhood plans, it fails to attract grassroots people who are not already involved in the community.

 To dig more deeply into this positive approach, check out the free resources of the Asset-Based Community Development Institute.
+These folks actually popularized the concept, noticing that it works far better than its opposite to empower people.

 Also keep in mind that our website offers abundant resources for asset-based community development, as well as organizing, economic development, sustainability, stemming sprawl, and other subjects important to strong communities.
 You can use the search button in the left column (or at the bottom if you are using a mobile) to find more helpful articles.